danicat/public-speaking/README.md

 ## Inviting me to speak at your conference

-My main interest areas are cloud computing (Google Cloud), back end development, Go, Python, data engineering, recommendation systems and game development, although almost everything technology-related is fair game for me (except java! :)
+My main areas of interest are cloud computing (Google Cloud), back end development, Go, Python, data engineering, recommender systems and game development, although almost everything technology-related is fair game for me (except java! :)

 I can also speak about career, leadership and personal development.